Your Top 15 Questions About Visiting Addis Ababa, Answered

 Q: Is Merkato safe to visit?

 A: Reputedly the largest open-air market in Africa.
-For another vibrant African market experience, Marrakech offers the iconic Djemaa el-Fna, Merkato is intense.
+For another vibrant African market experience, Marrakech offers the iconic Djemaa el-Fna; Merkato is its own kind of intense.
 It sprawls across several square kilometers with sections for spices, textiles, recycled goods, and livestock.
-Go with a local guide ($20-30 for a half-day) — not optional.
+Go with a local guide ($20-30 for a half-day) — treat that as non-negotiable.
 The market is easy to get lost in, and pickpockets specifically target tourists with cameras.

 Leave your valuables at the hotel.
 Bring only the cash you need.
 No large cameras.
 Best hours: 8-11AM.
 Closed Sundays.
 With a good guide, it's fascinating.
 Without one, it's stressful.